hsherl/hsherl.github.io/content/teaching/_index.md

 IA, IB, and II indicate the first, second, and third year of undergraduate studies.

-Papers in the Department of the History and Philosophy of Science have centrally designed syllabi and reading lists (accessible on Moodle), whereas papers in the Philosophy Faculty have a centrally designed reading list on the basis of which the supervisor designs a particular supervision plan consisting of four topics (linked).
+Papers in the Department of the History and Philosophy of Science have centrally designed reading lists and syllabi (accessible on Moodle), whereas papers in the Philosophy Faculty have a centrally designed reading list on the basis of which each supervisor makes their own syllabi (linked).